shamblett/dartivity_extension/README.md

 As such it is maintained in step with this project, please see the Dartivity project for changelog, release details, documentation etc.

-The project itself is a Netbeans based C/C++ project taht can be built either from within Netbeanss or from the command line.
+The project itself is a Netbeans based C/C++ project that can be built either from within Netbeans or from the command line.

 Note the package depends on various 3rd party libraries to build, inspection of the Netbeans